 - 1 in 6 U.S. adults reported binge drinking in 2015

-- Not all people who binge drink suffer from alcohol use disorder
+- Not all people who binge drink have an alcohol use disorder

-- Excessive alcohol use is the fourth leading preventable cause of death in the United States
+- Excessive alcohol use is the fourth preventable death in the United States

 Once alcohol has entered the bloodstream, it remains in the body until it is processed.
-About 90-98 percent of alcohol is broken down in the liver.
-The other 2-10 percent of alcohol is removed through urine, breathed out through the lungs or excreted in sweat.
+About 90-98% of alcohol is broken down in the liver.
+The other 2-10% of alcohol is removed through urine, breathed out through the lungs or excreted in sweat.